Anthony3141/javascriptgames/README.md

-How to play:\nExtract Zip\nOpen Index
+How to Play:
+1. Extract Zip
+2. Open Index
+3. Have Fun